kuzishchin/FOS/README.md

 ### Information
 FOS is a Real Time Operating System (RTOS) for MCU-controlled robotic systems.
-Current version features support for ARM M7 core.
+Current version features support for ARM Cortex-M7 core.

 ### OS parts
 1. API - API for user threads
-2. Core - implementation of the OS kernel
+2. Kernel - implementation of the OS kernel
 3. File - user API and file objects of the file system
 4. Mem - heap implementation for system and threads
 5. Platform - prototype platform-specific functions